- Children Diagnosed With Cancer: Dealing With Diagnosis

 Children Diagnosed With Cancer: Dealing With Diagnosis

-When a child or teen is diagnosed with cancer, families and parents will need to know about and cope with many problems.
-This document, which offers ideas for coping and moving forward after diagnosis, is one in a series of documents for parents and loved ones of a child with cancer.
-The other documents have information about returning to school, understanding the health care system, dealing with the late effects of treatment, and financial and insurance issues.
+When a child or teen is diagnosed with cancer, families and parents will face and need to cope with many problems.
+Here we offer ideas for coping and moving forward after your child’s diagnosis.
+This is one in a series of documents for parents and loved ones of a child with cancer.
+The other pieces cover issues like returning to school, dealing with the health care system, and financial and insurance matters.

 There are many kinds of families today.
 Single-parent families and blended families are common.
-There also might be trusted adults other than parents who are involved in the daily lives of children.
-These adults are often very important to children, serving in parent and caregiver roles.
+There also might be trusted adults other than parents who are part of the daily lives of children, serving in parent and caregiver roles.
 A trusted adult who is involved in the daily life of the child with cancer (or the child’s siblings) can be greatly affected by the child’s cancer, too, and may be key to the family’s coping with it.
 When we use the word parent, it may also refer to one of these caregivers.